Updated on September 12, 2023

 You and your ex split your parenting time more equally and have roughly the same number of overnights with your shared children.

-When the court intervenes on matters that relate to children, the best interests of those children are always its guide.
+When the court intervenes on matters related to children, the children's best interests are always its guide.
+The children’s best interests can include all of the following factors:

 Child support is the tool employed by the State of Texas to help ensure that both parents continue to support their children throughout their childhood years.
 Child support is calculated according to strict state guidelines.
 It is important to note, however, that if there is a compelling reason for doing so, the court has the discretion to go outside these guidelines.